Skip to content

 Compliance, Insurance, and Confidentiality

-R&H structures each Kenya assignment around local regulation, defined scope of service, mission-specific risk assessment, confidentiality controls, and coordination with local authorities where required.
+R&H structures each Kenya assignment around local regulation, a defined scope of service, a mission-specific risk assessment, confidentiality controls, and coordination with local authorities where required.
 For corporate, diplomatic, NGO, and family-office clients, relevant compliance, insurance, and operator documentation can be provided during onboarding.

 Emergency Response, Medical Support, and Evacuation Planning in Kenya